 Last updated: 10/28/2023

-Over the last 5+ years of working with startups, these are the best startup tools that I’ve come across.
+Over the last 5+ years of working with startups, these are the best startup/business tools that I’ve come across.
 I’ve rounded them up here for easy access.
 Feel free to bookmark this page.
 I am continually adding more tools here as time goes on and new platforms are launched.

 This platform allows startups the ability to search for grants as a way to fund their startup without giving up equity to do so.
 It’s free to create an account and search the platform.
 Doing more in-depth and saved searches requires a paid plan.

 FundStory is a solution for startup and finance teams to organize and manage their various non-dilutive capital sources.
 This platform is currently in its waitlist phase, and are accepting business teams to sign up for early access.

 They offer different pricing tiers, but for a non-venture-backed startup, you can get started on their free plan to search and apply for non-dilutive funding solutions.

 Built and managed by Lolita Taub, this tool allows investors and startup founders to apply and be matched to create win-win opportunities.
-Preference is given toward supporting historically underestimated or overlooked founders and funders.
+Preference is given to supporting historically underestimated or overlooked founders and funders.